Proven-Paradox/shaper-system/Handbook.md

 Damage: x0 (Physical)
 Special: If this Attack succeeds, you grab your target.
 While you are grabbing a target, you cannot move.
 At the beginning of your turn, make a Physical Offense roll against your target; if this roll fails your target escapes your grasp.
 You may only grab one creature at a time unless otherwise specified.
 If you have been grabbed by someone, you cannot move.
+The person grabbing you can also cover your mouth to silence you if they wish.
 Description: An untrained attempt to hold on to your target.

 > Note that you can release a grabbed target by not paying the Upkeep cost, which immediately allows you to move.